-Cataract removal surgery is performed under local anaesthetic and takes an hour or less to perform.
+Cataract surgery is performed under local anaesthetic and takes an hour or less to perform.

 Your surgeon will place eye drops in your eye to dilate your pupil.
 You'll receive local anaesthetic to numb the area.

-During cataract surgery (phacoemulsification) the cloudy lens is removed, and a clear artificial lens is usually implanted.
+During surgery (phacoemulsification) the cloudy lens is removed, and a clear artificial lens is usually implanted.